ous-mik/recNrecA-supercompaction-image-analysis/README.md

 ## License Details

-Scripts for preprocessing in this repository are licensed under the MIT license, included in the `LICENSE` file.
-Modifications to the Coli-Inspector script and templates for MicrobeJ are also licensed under the MIT license, but note that the license applies exclusively to the contributions made by the author of this repository.
+Scripts for preprocessing and the modifications to the Coli-Inspector macro script in this repository are licensed under the MIT license, included in the `LICENSE` file.
+Templates for MicrobeJ are also licensed under the MIT license, but note that the license applies exclusively to the contributions made by the author of this repository.

-Permissions to distribute the customized version of Coli-Inspector and MicrobeJ templates have been requested from the original developers, but have not yet been granted or denied.
+Permissions to distribute the MicrobeJ templates have been requested from the original developer, but have not yet been granted or denied.
 Only the modifications are currently under the MIT license, and the original software remains under its respective rights held by the original developers.
-Users of the script and templates should respect the original licensing terms of the Coli-Inspector and MicrobeJ software until full permissions are obtained.
+Users of the templates should respect the original licensing terms of the MicrobeJ software until full permissions are obtained.

 ## Author